hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-toasts.md

 You may have noticed that our flash messages are not behaving correctly in the native side.
 That's because of how our native client handles redirects.
 It looks like it actiaves the cache first, which triggers a new request to the web app, then it visits the redirected URL, which then triggers another visit.
 Our flash messages are flashed for a single subsequent request, which is the one that comes from the activated cache, so they get lost when the redirect visit starts.

-We can fix that by using some predefined URLs in the webapp that will only happen for Turbo Native requests and they only instruct the web app to either recede, resume, or refresh the screens natively instead of following redirects.
+We can fix that by using some predefined URLs in the webapp that will only happen for Hotwire Native requests and they only instruct the web app to either recede, resume, or refresh the screens natively instead of following redirects.

 Turbo Laravel ships with those predefined URLs for you: